Formed in Deptford, South London in 1974, Squeeze came to prominence in the late 70s riding on the new wave created by the punk movement.

 After the release of 1989’s Frank, which contained one of the most sensitive lyrics ever written by a man about menstruation (She Doesn’t Have To Shave), Holland departed once again to concentrate on television work.
 With Matt Irving joining as a second keyboard player, Squeeze released a live album, A Round And A Bout, on their old Deptford Fun City label in 1990, before signing a new recording contract with Warner Brothers Records.

-Ridiculous was their strongest album in years, showing them back to writing sharp, humorous yet provocative lyrics on the up-tempo tracks and poignant love songs on the ballads.
+Their strongest album in years was Ridiculous, showing them back to writing sharp, humorous yet provocative lyrics on the up-tempo tracks and poignant love songs on the ballads.
 The lively Electric Trains, for example, managed to make the unlikely pairing of Julie Andrews and Jerry Garcia in one lyric!

 Grouch Of The Day cleverly delivered self-deprecating honesty, while the minor hit This Summer has the wonderful lyric: “nights we spent out of control like two flags wrapped around a pole”.